 Note: 1.5L of water should never cost more than 1 CUC in a shop in Cuba (usually 0.70).
 If you’re charged more, go elsewhere.
 We’ve seen unsuspecting tourists pay 2 CUC for 1 litre.
 We’ve also seen some restaurants with two menus.
 If you see locals being served a different menu, ask to see that one!
 It’s often 1/4 the price.

 The people you encounter while backpacking through a country can have a profound impact on the way you view a destination.
 Not only the local people, but the types of other travellers as well.
-That is the great thing about independent travel in Cuba, you’ll meet a lot of people, both local and foreign.
+That is the great thing about backpacking Cuba, you’ll meet a lot of people, both local and foreign.

 Types Of Other Travellers:

-We saw mostly French and German travellers while we were in Cuba, but there are people from all over the world.
+We saw mostly French and German travellers while we travelling in Cuba, but there are people from all over the world.
 Canadians are notorious for only heading to Varadero, so you’ll likely only see them if you go to the beach resorts.
-There are of course, and increasing number of American tourists in Cuba, mostly travelling the only legal way they can: in guided cultural tours, but you’ll also find the odd independent American traveller who claims that he or she wants to get there “before the Americans”.
+There are of course, and increasing number of American tourists in Cuba, mostly travelling the only legal way they can: on guided cultural tours, but you’ll also find the occasional independent American traveller.
 Independent travellers in Cuba are generally between the ages of 26 and 44 (in our experience) and all seem to be looking for culture and history rather than beach bars and cocktails (but everyone still drinks a lot of mojitos!).

-Cubans are far more informal than many parts of Latin America.
+Cubans are quite informal.
 Complete strangers refer to each other as “Mi Amor” (My Love) and the formal usted version of Spanish is rarely used.